-During the year ended 30th June 2018, there were no instances of non-compliance with terms and conditions which have resulted in cancellation of external assistance loans.
+During the year ended 30th June 2018, no external loans or grants were received.

 Other receipts

 These include Appropriation-in-Aid and relates to receipts such as proceeds from disposal of assets and sale of tender documents.
 These are recognized in the financial statements the time associated cash is received.